jigargosar/elm-2048-v2/journal.md

 * [ ] figure out how keyed v-dom nodes behave when their dom order is shuffled.
     * what happens to their transforms/animations.
+    * Answer:
+    * key is needed so that anim/trans don't carry over to other nodes
+    * item order needs to be maintained, or else new nodes might get
+    * created, even for keyed items. if they move too much in the list.
+    * For example, if the list is reversed.
+    * Item deletions will also cause problems??
 * [ ]create 2 implementations
   * [x] one only with core logic
   * [ ] another for transition.